-CEOs are optimistic for the outlook of 2018 which means that manufacturers are anticipating growth.
-The Latest Report on Business® from the Institute of Supply Management which covers the state of manufacturing in the U.S., shows the Purchasing Managers’ Index (PMI) in January 2018 at 59.1%.
+CEOs are optimistic about the outlook of 2018 which means that manufacturers are anticipating growth.
+The Latest Report on Business® from the Institute of Supply Management which covers the state of manufacturing in the US shows the Purchasing Managers’ Index (PMI) in January 2018 at 59.1%.
 A reading above 50.0% indicates expansion in the manufacturing sector.

 2018 will be the year that some manufacturers outgrow their single-location production plants and take on the complexity of managing multiple facilities.
 With cloud MRP, these companies can have real-time visibility into production planning, inventory control, procurement and CRM for all locations.

 Employees within these functions can have “virtually anywhere” access to purchase order activities, delivery tracking, and up-to-date financials.
 Those who have strategic suppliers under a vendor managed inventory (VMI) program can provide these partners with online access to the real-time status of the inventory they provide.

 For smaller companies who often track their financials with popular accounting programs like QuickBooks, some cloud MRP systems allow integration with other cloud-based applications.
 For smaller companies, this means gaining the advantages of cloud MRP without mandating a complete replacement of their financial systems.

 Software vendors have learned that they must migrate their applications to the cloud in order to be competitive.
 Many vendors that started on the cloud within the past few years have stolen substantial market share from traditional vendors.
 These traditional vendors are now struggling to catch up.